toby1984/LittleFuzz/README.md

         // a rule that just unconditionally increments the properties' value by one fuzzer.addTypeRule( (context,setter) -> setter.set( (int) context.getPropertyValue() + 1), Integer.TYPE);

-By default, all non-static member fields of a class (except any `this$<number>` references to enclosing classes) will be fuzzed.
-You can customize this behaviour by using the `setPropertyResolver(IPropertyResolver)` method.
-Property resolution is *not* cached by default so if execution speed is important, wrap the property resolver using a `CachingPropertyResolver` like so:

-        fuzzer.setFieldResolver( CachingPropertyResolver.wrap( fuzzer.getPropertyResolver() ) );

 To decide how to randomize a property value, the following algorithm is used:

 1. Check if a fuzzing rule with the property's name and declaring class exists.
 If it does, use that rule.
 2. Check if there's a fuzzing rule matching the property's type.
 If it does, use that rule.
 3. Throw a `RuntimeException` complaining that no rule for a property could be found.

-You can change this algorithm via the `setRuleResolver(IRuleResolver)` method.
+You can change this via the `setRuleResolver(IRuleResolver)` method.

 Finally, you're ready to fuzz an object: